Montréal’s Foie de Vivre Gala Soirée 2018

 A Fundraiser in Support of Liver Research and Education

-Liver disease is often seen as an adult problem but in reality thousands of children in Quebec, and the rest of Canada – from newborns to teens – suffer from various forms of life-threatening liver disease.
+Liver disease is often seen as an adult problem but in reality, thousands of children in Quebec, and the rest of Canada – from newborns to teens – suffer from various forms of life-threatening liver diseases.
 Our urgent challenge is to transform the future of these children, to offer them a realistic hope for a long and happy life.

-Join us on Saturday, November 17, for the The 2nd Annual Montreal LIVERight Gala Soirée.
+Join us on Saturday, November 17, for the 2nd annual Montreal LIVERight Gala Soirée.
 This fabulous fundraising “Marionnette Dinner Theatre” in Montreal is in support of children and youth affected by liver disease.

 2017 Photo Gallery

-The LIVERight Gala Soirée in Montréal, took place at the Circus School of Cirque Éloize, it was a magical childhood experience, to remind us of what we are fighting for – the dreams of children with liver disease.
-The cocktail evening included circus performers, music, an art vernissage, and a costume corner & photo booth.
-A playful, creative design transported guests back to childhood and created a magical evening, featuring Natalie Choquette as emcee extraordinaire!
+In 2017, the Foie de Vivre Gala Soirée in Montréal took place at the Circus School of Cirque Éloize.
+It was a magical experience which included circus performers, live classical music, an art vernissage, and a costume corner & photo booth.
+A playful, creative design transported guests back to the magic of childhood, featuring Natalie Choquette as emcee extraordinaire!